jaygandhi129/Domain-Models-Reference-Hub/README.md

-# Domain Models Reference
+# Domain Models Reference Hub

-This repository hosts a **public wiki-style website** that contains concise descriptions, references, and links for various domain models.
+This repository hosts a **wiki-style website** that contains descriptions, references, and links for various domain models.
 The site is structured for easy navigation, making it a useful supplementary resource for researchers, students, and professionals.

 ## Features